giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

   - Why do my clusters run Alloy?
 ---

-By default, Giant Swarm clusters starting from release v29.0.0 are equipped with [Alloy](https://grafana.com/docs/alloy), it's a lightweight, high-performance log agent that collects system logs from your cluster and forwards them to a central [Loki](https://grafana.com/docs/loki) instance running on the management cluster.
+By default, Giant Swarm clusters starting from release v29.0.0 are equipped with [Alloy](https://grafana.com/docs/alloy), it's a lightweight, high-performance OpenTelemetry collector.
+It's configured to collects system logs from your cluster and forwards them to a central [Loki](https://grafana.com/docs/loki) instance running on the management cluster.

 The Giant Swarm Observability Platform allows you to ingest logs from your workloads in a self-service way using labels to select which pods to ingest logs from.

 ### Label your resources

-The label `giantswarm.io/logging` can be set to `true` or `false` on any Namespace or Pod.
+From release v30.0.0 the label `giantswarm.io/logging` can be set to `true` or `false` on any Namespace or Pod to select targets to collect logs from.
 When the label isn't set it's considered `false`.

 - Pods in any namespace can be labeled
 - Namespace can be labeled, the value used for the namespace will be the default for all pods in this namespace